President, PM reaffirm resolve to eliminate terrorism

 Pakistan

-In their separate messages, they praised the bravery of security forces for killing eight Khwarij.
+They appreciated the bravery of the security forces for sending five Khwarij to hell.

-ISLAMABAD (Dunya News) - President Asif Ali Zardari and Prime Minister Muhammad Shehbaz Sharif have appreciated the security forces for conducting two successful operations against Fitna-al-Khwarij in Khyber Pakhtunkhwa.
+ISLAMABAD (Dunya News) - President Asif Ali Zardari and Prime Minister Shehbaz Sharif on Wednesday applauded the security forces for their successful operation against the Khwarij in Lakki Marwat.

-In their separate messages, they praised the bravery of security forces for killing eight Khwarij.
+In their separate statements, they commended the bravery of the security forces for their successful action against the Khwarij terrorists.

-They also paid rich tribute to the Captain Muhammad Zohaib-ud-Din and Sepoy Iftikhar Hussain who embraced martyrdom in the operations against Khwarij.
+They appreciated the bravery of the security forces for sending five Khwarij to hell and injuring two others during the operation.

-President Asif Ali Zardari said the sacrifices of martyrs for the security of motherland will not go waste.
+The President and the Prime Minister expressed the national resolve to continue operations against terrorists until the complete eradication of terrorism from the country.